Current as of May 2017 | Download print version (in PDF)

-An association is defined as a “subject of law constituted of three or more persons who, on the basis of an agreement, share, without being entitled to restitution, their material contribution, their knowledge and their lucrative activity, in order to accomplish activities of general interest, of collective interest, or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest.”
-[Governmental Ordinance 26/2000 Art.
-4] Law 246/2005 eliminate the lists of qualifying general interest and collective interest activities that appeared in earlier legislation.
-"General interest" and "collective interest" are discussed further in Section B. Starting in 2016, initial patrimony (in cash or in kind) for an association is 200 Romanian Lei (RON) (approximately $50).
+An association is defined as a “subject of law constituted of three or more persons who, on the basis of an agreement, share, without being entitled to restitution, their material contribution, their knowledge and their lucrative activity, in order to accomplish activities of general interest, of collective interest, or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest” (Governmental Ordinance 26/2000 Article 4).
+Law 246/2005 eliminated the lists of qualifying general interest and collective interest activities that appeared in earlier legislation.
+“General interest” and “collective interest” are discussed further in Section B. Starting in 2016, initial patrimony (in cash or in kind) for an association is 200 Romanian Lei (RON) (approximately $50).

-The founding members of an association must produce a statute and constitutive act that govern the association.
-[Governmental Ordinance 26/2000 Art.
-6] An association acquires the status of a legal entity upon registering with the clerk of the court where the organization has its headquarters.
-[Government Ordinance 26/2000 Arts.
-7 and 8]
+The founding members of an association must produce a statute and constitutive act that govern the association (Governmental Ordinance 26/2000 Article 6).
+An association acquires the status of a legal entity upon registering with the clerk of the court where the organization has its headquarters (Government Ordinance 26/2000 Articles 7 and 8).

-A foundation is defined as a “subject of law created by one or more persons who, on the basis of an act of will inter vivos or for cause of death, establish a patrimony designed permanently and irrevocably for achieving an objective of general interest or, if such be the case, of collective interest.”
-[Governmental Ordinance 26/2000 Article 15).
+A foundation is defined as a “subject of law created by one or more persons who, on the basis of an act of will inter vivos or for cause of death, establish a patrimony designed permanently and irrevocably for achieving an objective of general interest or, if such be the case, of collective interest” (Governmental Ordinance 26/2000 Article 15).
 Initial patrimony (in cash or in kind) for a foundation is 100 times the minimum gross salary in Romania (approximately $30,000).
 Like an association, a foundation acquires the status of a legal entity upon registering with the clerk of the court where the organization has its headquarters.

 Two or more foundations or associations may establish a federation.
 A federation acquires legal status upon registration with the clerk’s office in the jurisdiction in which it will have its headquarters.
-Federations are generally subject to the law regulating associations.
-[Governmental Ordinance 26/2000 Arts.
-35-36] The foundations and associations that make up the membership of a federation retain their own separate legal status as well as their patrimony.
-[Governmental Ordinance 26/2000 Art.
-36(2)]
+Federations are generally subject to the law regulating associations (Governmental Ordinance 26/2000 Articles 35-36).
+The foundations and associations that make up the membership of a federation retain their own separate legal status, as well as their patrimony (Governmental Ordinance 26/2000 Article 36(2)).

-NPOs that have activities of “general interest” or “collective interest” are eligible to attain a special status: Public Utility Status.
-All foundations must serve these purposes and are therefore eligible to apply for Public Utility Status.
-[Government Ordinance 26/2000 Art.
-15] An association or federation must state in its governing statute whether it pursues "general interest" or "collective interest" goals or "mutual benefit" goals.
+NPOs that serve objectives in the “general interest” or “collective interest” are eligible to attain a special status: Public Utility Status.
+All foundations must serve these purposes and therefore are all eligible to apply for Public Utility Status (Government Ordinance 26/2000 Article 15).
+In contrast, an association or federation must state in its governing statute whether it pursues “general interest,” “collective interest,” or “mutual benefit” objectives.